AdaCore/learn/content/courses/SPARK_for_the_MISRA_C_Developer/chapters/01_preface.rst

 The popularity of the C programming language, as well as its many traps and pitfalls, have led to the huge success of MISRA C in domains where C is used for high-integrity sofware.
-This success has driven tool vendors to propose `many competing implementations of MISRA C checkers
-<https://en.wikipedia.org/wiki/MISRA_C>`_.
-Tools compete in particular on the
-coverage of MISRA C guidelines that they help enforce, as it is impossible to enforce the 16 directives and 143 rules (collectively referred to as guidelines) of MISRA C.
+This success has driven tool vendors to propose many competing implementations of :wikipedia:`MISRA C <MISRA_C>` checkers.
+Tools compete in particular on the coverage of MISRA C guidelines that they help enforce, as it is impossible to enforce the 16 directives and 143 rules (collectively referred to as guidelines) of MISRA C.